sexyglitterbug/gottafuckemall/custom_scenario_guide.md

 * And the game will know that pokemon can talk.

 # Complete Example
-Here is a complete example of a simple custom scenario.
+Here is a complete example of a simple custom scenario that uses mystery dungeon rules and explicit species loading.
 You can paste this directly into the game to run it and try it out.

 > :{"md":true,"pokemon":["riolu:m","ampharos:f"]} male riolu.
 You're watching tv when your friend Ampharos walks in.
 She looks distressed.
 >